Toni0704/Toni0704.github.io/_pages/about.md

   - /about.html
 ---

-I am Rishabh Jain — a 4th‑year B.Tech student in Engineering & Computational Mechanics at **IIT Delhi**.
+I am Rishabh Jain — a 4th‑year B.Tech student in Engineering & Computational Mechanics at the **Indian Institute of Technology, Delhi**.
 I work at the intersection of machine learning and engineering: building ML systems that accelerate simulation, enable inverse design, and make complex physics problems tractable.
 I'm currently preparing applications for MS programs in ML/AI and Computational Engineering (US / Europe) and am open to research internships and collaborations.

 # About